Midwestern United States: Cultural overlap

 Mount Rushmore is located in the Black Hills of South Dakota.

 Differences in the definition of the Midwest mainly split between the Great Plains region on one side, and the Great Lakes region on the other.
-Although some point to the small towns and agricultural communities in Kansas, Iowa, the Dakotas, and Nebraska of the Great Plains as representative of traditional Midwestern lifestyles and values, others assert that the industrial cities of the Great Lakes—with their histories of 19th century and early 20th century immigration, manufacturing base, and strong Catholic influence—are more representative of the Midwestern experience.
-In South Dakota, for instance, West River (the region west of the Missouri River) shares cultural elements with the western United States, while East River has more in common with the rest of the Midwest.
+Some point to the small towns and agricultural communities in Minnesota, Iowa, Missouri, and Illinois of the interior lowlands as representative of traditional Midwestern lifestyles and values, while the industrial cities and manufacturing identity of the Great Lakes and overlapping Rust Belt histories of 19th-century and early 20th-century immigration are less representative of the Midwestern region and viewed separately from the core Midwest.
+Similarly, the Great Plains states, especially their central and western parts share cultural and geographic elements with the Frontier West and ranching lifestyle and drier short grass prairie as the Great Plains are less associated with the true agricultural Midwest interior to the east.

+One extreme outlier for instance is South Dakota.
+West River (the region west of the Missouri River) is home to the Black Hills, which is part of the greater Rocky Mountain Front and poseses cultural elements of the Mountain West of the United States, while East River has more in common with the rest of the Great Plains.

 Two other regions, Appalachia and the Ozark Mountains, overlap geographically with the Midwest—Appalachia in Southern Ohio and the Ozarks in Southern Missouri.
 The Ohio River has long been a boundary between North and South and between the Midwest and the Upper South.
 All of the lower Midwestern states, especially Missouri, have major Southern components and influences, as they neighbor the Southern region.
 Historically, Missouri was a slave state before the American Civil War (1861–1865) due to the Missouri Compromise.

-Western Pennsylvania, which contains the cities of Erie and Pittsburgh, shares history with the Midwest, and overlaps with Appalachia and the Northeast as well.
+Western Pennsylvania, which contains the cities of Erie and Pittsburgh, shares history with the Midwest and overlaps with Appalachia and the Northeast as well.

 Kentucky is not considered part of the Midwest; it is a northern region of the South, although certain northern parts of the state could have possibly been grouped with the Midwest in a geographical context, even though it is geographically in the Southeast overall.
 Kentucky is categorized as Southern by the U.S. Census Bureau due to its industries and especially from a historical and cultural standpoint with the majority of the state having a thoroughly majority Southern accent, demographic, history, and culture in line with her sister states of Virginia and Tennessee and even the areas that have certain Midwestern influences tend to be mixed with the native Southern culture of the area.

 In addition to intra-American regional overlaps, the Upper Peninsula of Michigan has historically had strong cultural ties to Canada, partly as a result of early settlement by French Canadians.
 Moreover, the Yooper accent shares some traits with Canadian English, further demonstrating transnational cultural connections.
 Similar but less pronounced mutual Canadian-American cultural influence occurs throughout the Great Lakes region.